 \textbf{Experimental Setup:} We focus on a scenario where clients are collaboratively learning to solve the same task, but the behavior policies used to collect data for each client could differ.
 We run experiments with the number of clients $|\mathcal{N}| = 50,$ with each client having a local dataset of size $|\mathcal{D}_i| = 5000$.
-Of these $50$ clients, $25$ are provided with data from the D4RL \citep{fu2020d4rl} expert dataset, while the other $25$ are provided with data from the D4RL medium dataset.
-The clients (and the server) are unaware of the nature of their datasets.
+Of these $50$ clients, $25$ are provided with data from the D4RL \citep{fu2020d4rl} expert dataset, while the other $25$ are provided with data from the D4RL medium dataset. {The clients (and the server) are unaware of the quality of their datasets.
+Further, both the client and server do not have access to the environment.
 We choose $|\mathcal{N}_t| = 20$ clients at random to participate in each round $t$ of federation.
-For each plot, we evaluate the performance with four different seeds.
-The solid lines or bars in the plots correspond to the mean estimate and the shaded region in the plots shows the estimate's standard deviation.

-We evaluate the performance of FEDORA and the baselines over three MuJoCo tasks: Hopper, HalfCheetah, and Walker2D.
+The server obtains weights from clients in $|\mathcal{N}_t|$ and computes the federated weight $\pi_{\text{fed}}^{t+1}$ and $Q_{\text{fed}}^{t+1}$.} For each plot, we evaluate the performance with four different seeds.
+We evaluate the performance of FEDORA and baselines over three MuJoCo tasks: Hopper, HalfCheetah, and Walker2D.
 During a round of federation, each client performs $20$ epochs of local training in all algorithms, which is roughly $380$ local gradient steps in our experimental setup.
-We also show results on the CityLearn~\citep{vazquez2020citylearn} environment, which aims for urban-scale energy management based on data collected from a collection of residential buildings.
-Finally we demonstrate the performance of FEDORA in the real-world using a TurtleBot, a two-wheeled differential drive robot on a obstacle avoidance problem.